 If you want to learn more about seasonal footwear that comes in narrow widths such as boots or sandals, you can take a look at a couple of different articles I wrote where I describe those shoe styles in more detail:

 Do you have a child with narrow feet?
 Have you found a particular shoe style or shoe brand that has worked well for your kids’ narrow feet?
-If you can’t seem to find a particular shoe style for your child with narrow feet leave me a comment below with your child’s shoe size and I will help you find it.
+If you can’t find a particular shoe style for your child with narrow feet leave me a comment section below with your child’s shoe size and I will help you find it.